 - Preheat the oven to 350°F. Line a 9 inch square metal pan with nonstick foil.

-- toast the macadami nuts on a rimmed baking sheet for about 5 minutes.
+- Toast the macadamia nuts on a rimmed baking sheet for about 5 minutes.

 - Stir the flour, baking powder, and salt together and set aside.